Frequently Asked Questions:

 Please check with the Modern Languages and Comparative Literature, the Department of Romance Studies, the Department of Classical Studies, or the African Studies Department for placement exam times and locations.

-What if I am a bilingual student, and wish to take a proficiency exam?
+What if I am a bilingual student and wish to request a proficiency evaluation?